 Then you load up in a bus for the start of the tour.
-They drive you threw the downtown Lynchburg and point our points of interest.
-Then you get to see of the their storage locations.
-The first thing you see is the wood they use I lost count of the amount of stack I saw like this!
+They drive you through downtown Lynchburg and point our points of interest.
+Then you get to see their storage locations.
+The first thing you see is the wood they use I lost count of the number of stacks I saw like this!

-Then they drop you off at the back of the plant to start your tour and your start to learn some of the process.
+They drop you off at the back of the plant to start your tour and your start to learn some of the processes.

 They had a garage with the old fire trucks in it.
 Hubby was in his element he loved them!

-Then we walked over to the cave that the where the spring came from.
+Then we walked over to the cave where the spring came from.

-We got to peak into the Still House
+We got to peek into the Still House